sksurendrakmr/aisdk/README.md

      context of the entire conversation but user never sees it)

    - Trade off - The System prompt is send with every single request, adding to the token counts.

+2. Few-shot learning
+   - Sometimes telling the AI what to do isn't enough.
+   - It's helpful to get the response in a specific format.

+**Prompt engineering best practices**

+- Start simple and iterate
+- be specific but not overly restrictive
+- consider your audience
+- monitor costs
+- test edge cases
+- document what works